andbeck/dunhill_toarcian/README.md

     - wrkWebs_allSeqs.RData - output from GenerateExintctionSequences (can be recreated with set.seed()) and used (loaded) in AnalyseToarcianNetworks.
     - metrics_time2.csv - details among times slices on network metrics
     - metrics_time.csv - details among times slices on network metrics
+    - feeding_rules.csv - input constraints on feeding for pfim model

 ### Food Web Generation, Scenario Generation, Scenario Modelling, Robustness

-1. `pfwim.R` - This file contains the functions necessary to construct food webs using Shaw et al (https://www.biorxiv.org/content/10.1101/2024.01.30.578036v1) method described in the MS.  It also contains bespoke functions to calcuate several metrics and motifs.
+1. `pfim.R` - This file contains the functions necessary to construct food webs using Shaw et al (https://www.biorxiv.org/content/10.1101/2024.01.30.578036v1) method described in the MS.  It also contains bespoke functions to calculate several metrics and motifs.
 This is a self contained subset of the PFIM code base and does not require the package in that pre-print.
+The `infer_edgelist()` function in this script file does the primary work, and calls the `feeding_rules.csv` file alongside the input data.
 2. `GenerateExtinctionSequences.R` is the primary tool to generate the secondary extinction scenarios from the networks.
 The code -
     - defines traits;
     - defines the scenarios based on stratfied samples of traits from the reference network;